Project Spade: Arrests

 As of 14 November 2013, 348 people were arrested internationally.
-Those arrested included priests or pastors, teachers, foster parents, doctors and nurses.
+Those arrested included engineers, teachers, foster parents, doctors and nurses.
 A police officer and a youth baseball coach were also arrested.
 A Richmond, Virginia, man was sentenced to 70 months in prison on 11 April 2013, for receipt of child pornography.

 In Canada alone 108 people were arrested.
 In the US 76 were arrested.
 In Australia arrests began in August 2013 and 65 persons aged from 25 to 72 were arrested.
 In Spain 28 were arrested in December 2012.

 Charges

-Way has been charged with 24 offenses.
-The charges include "instruction of a criminal organisation" and "making, possessing, distributing and exporting child exploitation ... ", which had "explicit images of boys ranging in age from toddlers to teens."
-Way's mother, Sandra Waslov, is still sought by authorities.
+Way was charged with 24 offenses, including "instruction of a criminal organisation" and "making, possessing, distributing and exporting child exploitation ... ", which had "explicit images of boys ranging in age from toddlers to teens."
+He was sentenced to ten years in prison with credit for time served.
+Way's mother, Sandra Waslov, was also sought by authorities.
 Waslov changed her name on 21 May 2010 in Orchard Park, Erie County, New York.
+She was captured in Washington, D.C. on 22 September 2015 and extradited back to Canada for trial.

-The 65 Australian suspects face 399 charges involving child exploitation.
-The charges include " ... accessing, possessing, producing and distributing online child exploitation material".
+The 65 Australian suspects faced 399 charges involving child exploitation.
+The charges included "accessing, possessing, producing and distributing online child exploitation material".